chef/chef-web-docs/content/ctl_chef.md

   staging-server       16.1.16        redhat v8.2                       4
   test-server          16.1.16        redhat v8.2                       3

-Nodes report saved to /Users/mudash/.chef-workstation/reports/nodes-20200722130502.txt
+Nodes report saved to .chef-workstation/reports/nodes-20200722130502.txt

 ```
 More details of this summary report can be viewed in the text file, the location for which is given at the end of the summary.

-Upgrade Lab provides further details on how this command can be used in Chef client upgrade process.
+[Upgrade Lab](https://docs.chef.io/workstation/upgrade_lab) provides further details on how this command can be used in Chef client upgrade process.

 ## chef shell-init